syncfusion-content/javascript-docs/js/Grid/How-to.md

 ## Getting Datasource of Grid in Sorted Order

-The datasource of the Grid can be obtained in the sorted order using `sortBy` query and `executeLocal` method of DataManager.
+Grid column can be sorted and after sorting, the datasource can be obtained in the same order using `sortBy` query and `executeLocal` method of DataManager.

 The following code example describes the above behavior.